MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Dimension.md

 ### **spawnEntity**
 `
-spawnEntity(identifier: string, location: Vector3): Entity
+spawnEntity(identifier: string, location: Vector3, options?: SpawnEntityOptions): Entity `
-`

 Creates a new entity (e.g., a mob) at the specified location.